gitter-badger/infinispan-spark/examples/twitter/README.md

 ### Stream Infinispan Data

 The previous queries were run against all the data in the cache.
-Now were going to execute some sliding window queries, getting tweets per country in the last minute only.
+Now we're going to execute some sliding window queries, getting tweets per country in the last minute only.
 For this we are going to create a DStream that will reflect the latest cache inserts.
-Since Spark can only hold one streaming context per JVM, let's start another shell in another terminal.
+Since Spark can only hold one streaming context per JVM, let's start another one.
-Close the current running shell, and start a fresh one:
+Close the current running shell (CTRL+D), and start it again:

 ```
 ./run-shell.sh master-ip